Champagne Bottle Sizes: From Piccolo to Melchisedech Explained

 The Large Formats: Spectacle and Quality

-Starting with Magnum, bottles become real eye-catchers.
-However, you should consider: the larger the bottle, the more difficult handling and storage become.
+Starting with Magnum, the bottles become real eye-catchers.
+However, you should keep in mind: the larger the bottle, the more difficult handling and storage become.

 My Conclusion as The Champagne Guy